humm-devadmin/hummdocs/docs/platforms/opencart.md

 </div>

 1 - Download the **humm** extension from [github.com/shophumm/humm-opencart/releases](https://github.com/shophumm/humm-opencart/releases).<br>
-**Please ensure that you select the latest release for your version OpenCart.**
+**Please ensure that you select the latest release for your version of OpenCart.**

 2 - Log into your **OpenCart Admin**, click on **Extensions** on the left menu, then on **Installer** submenu item below.